SocietyForArtisticResearch/PPM_Vienna_2022/features2022.md

 - The problem: common fonts are not universal.
 - The solution: we self-host all fonts
 - [Migrating old expositions](https://guide.researchcatalogue.net/#migration-of-fonts-in-your-expositions)
-- The selection of fonts we made [guide](https://guide.researchcatalogue.net/#fonts)
+- The selection of fonts we made [guide](https://guide.researchcatalogue.net/#fonts), [demo](https://guide.researchcatalogue.net/images/fonts.png)
   - *Please let us know if you have any fonts that you think would complete the set!*
 - Migration will also become available for newer expositions.
-- Maybe a point for tomorrow: should we be even more strict?
-Should unsupported fonts be forbidden?
+- Discussion point for tomorrow: should RC filter all input?

 :::